What do these people all have in common:

 Starting at 18, when you graduate high school, means you would need to earn $391 per day to make it to $1 million by age 25.

 What about if you don’t start until you graduate college?
-Then you need to earn $685 per day, assuming you graduate at 22 years old.
+Then you need to earn $685 per day, assuming you graduate at 22 years old, to become a millionaire by 25.

 Do you think you could earn $305 per day?